-- provide leisure, sports, cultural and heritage services for the benefit of the public - ensure sustainability of services by maximising income and by seeking all possible avenues of funding for the services - promote, maintain and improve access to suitable services, activities and facilities
+• provide leisure, sports, cultural and heritage services for the benefit of the public

-- improve health and well-being, by promoting increased participation to reduce obesity, anti-social behaviour and the health inequality gap - promote jobs and strengthen the local economy
+- ensure sustainability of services by maximising income and by seeking all possible avenues of funding for the services - promote, maintain and improve access to suitable services, activities and facilities - improve health and well-being, by promoting increased participation to reduce obesity, anti-social behaviour and the health inequality gap - promote jobs and strengthen the local economy

-The company includes management of, and delivery of services at, Bramcote Leisure Centre and two leisure centres at Kimberley and Chilwell owned jointly with local schools.
-Ownership of the assets themselves (fully for Bramcote Leisure Centre and jointly for the other two centres) has been retained by the Council.
+The company includes the management of and delivery of services at Bramcote Leisure Centre and two leisure centres at Kimberley and Chilwell owned jointly with local schools.
+The Council retains ownership of Bramcote Leisure Centre, whilst operating under a licence at Kimberley School (for Kimberley Leisure Centre) and with a joint-use agreement with Chilwell School (for Chilwell Olympia Sports Centre).
+During 2022/23, the management of the Council's culture offer including the DH Lawrence Museum and Events, transferred from Liberty Leisure back to the Council.

-The company also manages the Council's culture offer through management of the DH Lawrence Museum and events and is responsible for sports development.
-The Council maintains control over the company through retained decision-making powers and through the scrutiny of the Leisure and Health Committee which reviews the financial and operational performance of the Company.
-However, the current operating arrangements for Kimberley Leisure Centre are under review as outlined in Contingent Liabilities note 39.
+The Council maintains control over the company through retained decision-making powers and through the scrutiny at the Ad-hoc Shareholder Panel (sub-committee of the Governance, Audit and Standards Committee), which reviews the financial and operational performance of the Company.

 As Liberty Leisure Limited is a wholly-owned company of Broxtowe Borough Council, the accounts for the company have been consolidated into the Council's own accounts to form separate group accounts.
 However, separate financial accounts for the company are filed at Companies House in accordance with the regulations governing Limited Companies.
-In 2021/22 the company achieved an after tax deficit of £166,756 (excluding pension liabilities).